AjayKMehta/setup-machine/NeovimNotes.md

 ### Digraphs

-To input a digraph, in insert mode, press <kbd>Ctrl</kbd>+<kbd>q</kbd> followed by the two letters which define the digraph.
+To input a digraph, in INSERT mode, press <kbd>Ctrl</kbd>+<kbd>q</kbd> followed by the two letters which define the digraph.
 Here are a few useful, built-in, combinations:

 <kbd>Ctrl</kbd>+<kbd>q</kbd> + <kbd>a</kbd>+<kbd>:</kbd> = ä